triska/clpfd/README.md

 to show *animations* of search processes.
 An instructional example:

 [**N-queens animation**](http://www.metalevel.at/queens/): This
-visualizes the search process for the N-quens example.
+visualizes the search process for the N-queens example.

 You can use similar [PostScript instructions](http://www.metalevel.at/postscript/animations.html) to